Huize Sevenaer: Post World War II

-The City Zevenaar has been attempting to prevent the health food farming since 1948 when they made a first attempt to disown the lands and property and sell it to cigarette company and other developers.
+The City Zevenaar initiated proceedings in 1948 to expropriate parts of the estate for redevelopment..
 The decades long lawsuit was led by his father, who was the mayor of Laren and then taken over the himself.
 Despite media efforts to preserve the landscape and cultural heritage, the Dutch government disowned a large portion of the lands.
 A Dutch paper - het Algemeen Dagblad - stated: "Company of healing produce forced to make way for factory making cancer inducing products."
 The family had lost a lot during the war and the countless lawsuits with the government, leaving no funds available to properly restore the castle from the damages during WWII.
-After years of fighting with local and national authorities for the existence of the farm and cultural heritage, finally a small group of people started to see the value of this Cultural Heritage and have donated funds to make a start restore the castle.
+After decades of legal disputes with local and national authorities for the existence of the farm and cultural heritage, finally group of supporters later contributed funds to support the restoration of the estate.

 Cultural heritage

-Mozart probably visited the castle as the family archives contained manuscripts from Mozart.
+It has been speculated that Mozart may have visited the castle, as the family archives once contained manuscripts attributed to him.
 A concert titled "Muziek uit het Archief" (Music from the Archives) was performed on 30 September 2005.
 However, during World War II the castle was occupied by the German army.
 Many manuscripts and books from Huize Sevenaer and Huize Pannerden, a neighboring estate, were used as fill to repair roads.
 The archives have been in poor condition since soldiers used stacks of papers from the archives as insulation to sleep in between during the cold winters.
 Consequently it has been taken years to update and restore the family archives.

 Rose Gardens

-Most people who visited the castle in the 1950s and 1960s remember the beautiful rose gardens, with a rare and wonderfully scented rose called "Ophelia".
+Visitors to the castle in the 1950s and 1960s often recalled its rose gardens, which included a rare variety known as "Ophelia".